-Rare, widespread wildfire outbreak shifts to California Tuesday as Santa Ana wind event kicks in
+Rare West Coast wildfire outbreak features California Santa Ana wind event

 Those winds have arrived this week, unusually early, on the heels of a record-shattering heatwave.
 Red Flag Warnings are in place for much of Northern and Southern California, as well as the Sierra Nevada mountains and foothills, as critical fire weather migrates from north to south.
 The winds threaten to push existing fires into communities, particularly those in the Bay Area, and in Los Angeles, San Bernardino and San Diego counties, which are burning near populated areas.

-These winds will transport extremely dry air, with humidity measured in the single digits, and this combined with the desiccated vegetation following the heat wave will create rarely encountered wildfire risks.
+These winds will transport extremely dry air, with humidity measured in the single digits.
+This combined with the desiccated vegetation following the heat wave will create rarely encountered wildfire risks.

-The California utility PG&E, whose power lines sparked California’s deadliest wildfire on record that wiped out the town of Paradise in 2018, has begun to implement preemptive power cuts.
+The California utility PG&E, whose power lines sparked the state’s deadliest wildfire on record that wiped out the town of Paradise in 2018, has begun to implement preemptive power cuts.

-In the L.A. area, the biggest immediate fire weather concern is relate to the Bobcat Fire, burning in the San Gabriel Mountains just north of Azusa.
+In the L.A. area, the biggest immediate fire weather concern is related to the Bobcat Fire, burning in the San Gabriel Mountains just north of Azusa.
 Forecasters and firefighters are concerned the Santa Ana winds will cause the fire to burn down canyons to nearby foothill communities today and tomorrow.

 The U.S. Forest Service has taken the unusual step of closing several National Forests in California due to the extreme fire danger, which puts vast swaths of the state off limits to campers, hikers and other users.
 Dry, gusty offshore winds are expected in the San Francisco Bay area on Tuesday, with a Red Flag warning through Wednesday morning.

-“Needless to say... following a heat wave this set up is not good for fire weather,” the NWS forecast office in San Francisco stated in an online forecast discussion.
+“Needless to say … following a heat wave this set up is not good for fire weather,” the NWS forecast office in San Francisco stated in an online forecast discussion.
 The offshore wind event is taking place as the state’s second, third and fourth-largest wildfires are still burning, along with a smattering of other blazes, such as the Creek Fire, that ignited and exploded in size this weekend.

 The state is just at the beginning of what could be a long offshore wind season, with forecasters expecting warm and dry weather in the months ahead.